Movatterモバイル変換

 Academic advisorsJ.
 J. Thomson

-Charles Thomson Rees Wilson (14 February 1869 – 15 November 1959) was a Scottishmeteorologist andphysicist who shared the 1927Nobel Prize in Physics withArthur Compton for his invention of thecloud chamber.[1][2]
+Charles Thomson Rees Wilson (14 February 1869 – 15 November 1959) was a Britishmeteorologist andphysicist who shared the 1927Nobel Prize in Physics withArthur Compton for his invention of thecloud chamber.[3]

-He became particularly interested inmeteorology, and in 1893 he began to study clouds and their properties.
-Beginning in 1894, he worked for some time at theobservatory onBen Nevis,[6] where he made observations of cloud formation.
-He was particularly fascinated by the appearance ofglories.[7]
-He then tried to reproduce this effect on a smaller scale at theCavendish Laboratory in Cambridge, expanding humid air within a sealed container.
+Wilson became particularly interested inmeteorology, and in 1893 he began to study clouds and their properties.
+Beginning in 1894, he worked for some time at the observatory onBen Nevis,[7] where he made observations of cloud formation.
+He was particularly fascinated by the appearance ofglories.[8]
+He then tried to reproduce this effect on a smaller scale in theCavendish Laboratory at Cambridge, expanding humid air within a sealed container.

-In 1895 he discovered that at a large enough expansion ratio supersaturated water vapour condensates even without dust which he removed by previous condensations, contrary to the previous research byJohn Aitken.[8]
+In 1895, Wilson discovered that at a large enough expansion, ratio supersaturated water vapour condensates even without dust which he removed by previous condensations, contrary to the previous research byJohn Aitken.[9]
 UnderJ.
-J. Thomson's mentorship by 1896 he found out thatX-rays stimulate the condensation just as well as dust.[9]
+J. Thomson's mentorship by 1896, he found out thatX-rays stimulate the condensation just as well as dust.[10]

-In 1906 he hypothesized thatcosmic radiation might generate the ions causing condensation without apparent reasons.[13]
+In 1906, Wilson hypothesised thatcosmic radiation generates the ions causing condensation without apparent reasons.[13]

-Commemorative plaque atBen Nevis about the observatory there, and C.T.R.
-Wilson's cloud chamber
+Commemorative plaque atBen Nevis about the observatory there, and Wilson's cloud chamber.

 Retrospectively, Wilson's experimental method has received some attention from scholars.